rust-lang/rfcs/text/0000-future-work.md

 However, in the recent RFCs written by the author as noted in the [motivation], this has not been a problem.
-On the contrary, the very idea behind adding this section has come as a result of the experience gained by writing such future-work sections in the aforementioned RFCs.
+On the contrary, the very idea behind adding this section has come as a result of the experience gained by writing such future-possibilities sections in the aforementioned RFCs.

 However, some of the RFCs written by the this RFC's author have not had such sections.
 Therefore, if an RFC leaves the newly introduced section empty, it is not the end of the world.
-The section is inteded as encouragement and recommendation; it is not mandatory as no section in an RFC has ever really been.
+The section is intended as encouragement and recommendation; it is not mandatory as no section in an RFC has ever really been.

 ## Higher barrier to entry